FluxML/Flux.jl/docs/src/training/training.md

 ## Model parameters

 The model to be trained must have a set of tracked parameters that are used to calculate the gradients of the objective function.
-In the [basics](../getting_started/basics.md) section it is explained how to create models with such parameters.
+In the [getting started](../getting_started/neural_nets_from_scratch.md) guide it is explained how to create models with such parameters.
 The second argument of the function `Flux.train!` must be an object containing those parameters, which can be obtained from a model `m` as `Flux.params(m)`.

 Such an object contains a reference to the model's parameters, not a copy, such that after their training, the model behaves according to their updated values.

-Handling all the parameters on a layer by layer basis is explained in the [Layer Helpers](../getting_started/basics.md) section.
+Handling all the parameters on a layer by layer basis is explained in the [Layer Helpers](../getting_started/neural_nets_from_scratch.md#Layer-helpers) section.
 Also, for freezing model parameters, see the [Advanced Usage Guide](../models/advanced.md).

 ```@docs
 Flux.params